 Spotting blood or brown discharge around the time of your expected period may be a sign of implantation in early pregnancy.
 If your period is late and you see spotting, it’s a good idea to take a home pregnancy test.

-When is discharge cause for
+When is discharge cause for concern?

 There are also times when your discharge may signal a problem with your health.
 For example, thick white discharge accompanied by itching may mean you have a yeast infection.
 Yellow or green discharge may also mean infection, such as bacterial vaginosis.